Identification of Child Penalties

-The rest of the paper is organized as follows.
-Section~\ref{sec:empirical_context} presents the normalized event‐study empirical strategy and the data used for illustrating the theory.
-Section~\ref{sec:iden_ass} presents NTD as the identification framework underlying normalized event studies.
-Section \ref{sec:identification} establishes that the conventional estimator is biased under NTD.
-Section \ref{sec:violations_validation} discusses validation tests.
-Section \ref{sec:alt_estimand} presents the new estimator that is unbiased under NTD.
+\paragraph{Roadmap.} The rest of the paper is organized as follows.
+Section~\ref{sec:empirical_context} presents the normalized event-study empirical strategy, the Israeli data, and the identification setup.
+Section~\ref{sec:did_violation} argues that within-gender DID estimates are biased due to selection into the timing of parenthood.
+Section~\ref{sec:iden_ass} articulates NTD and establishes that the gender gap in normalized effects is not identified under NTD.
+Section~\ref{sec:alt_estimand} shows that the effect of parenthood on the gender earnings ratio is point identified under NTD.
+Section~\ref{sec:aggregation} discusses aggregation across treatment groups.
 Section~\ref{sec:conclusion} concludes.